Lauro F. Cavazos, Ph. D.

 In 1980, Dr. Cavazos became the first alumnus to hold the distinction of serving as Texas Tech University's President.
 In 1988 Dr. Cavazos left his alma mater and became the first Hispanic appointed to a cabinet level position when President Ronald Reagan appointed him Secretary of Education (1988-1990).
 Dr. Cavazos has 21 honorary degrees, has been honored as Distinguished Alumnus of Texas Tech University and was named "Most Influential Hispanic" in the United States by Hispanic Business Magazine.
 In 2006, Dr. Cavazos published his memoirs, "A Kineño Remembers: from the King Ranch to the White House".

-Currently, Dr. Cavazos is a Professor in the Department of Public Health and Family Medicine at Tufts University’s School of Medicine in Boston, MA.
-He is married to the former Peggy Ann Murdock, whom he met while a student at Texas Tech.
+Dr. Cavazos served as a Professor in the Department of Public Health and Family Medicine at Tufts University's School of Medicine in Boston, MA.
+He was married to the former Peggy Ann Murdock, whom he met while a student at Texas Tech.
 Dr. Lauro Cavazos passed away on March 15, 2022.

 Ophelia Powell-Malone was born near Austin, Texas in 1931.
 She graduated from Anderson High School in Austin, Texas and studied at Huston-Tillotson College (an historically Black college) before transferring to Texas Technological College.